oOo0oOo/leanclient/README.md

 - Locations of definitions and type definitions.
 - Locations of declarations and references.
 - Completions, completion item resolve.
+- Getting code actions, resolving them, then applying the edits.

 ### Missing LSP Interactions

-- "Call hierarchy" and "code action" is currently not reliable.
+- "Call hierarchy" is currently not reliable.

 Might be implemented in the future:

-- `textDocument/codeAction`
 - `workspace/symbol`, `workspace/didChangeWatchedFiles`, `workspace/applyEdit`, ...
 - `textDocument/prepareRename`, `textDocument/rename`